SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. Keep the goals of your branches "small" so there are fewer changes to merge.
 2. Merge pull requests in the order they were made.
 3. Communicate with your team in order to avoid working on the same sections of code at the same time.

+You can also [comparing commits, branches, etc.](https://docs.github.com/en/github/committing-changes-to-your-project/comparing-commits) in GitHub at any time.
 :::

 ### Review Pull Requests